The Hall has been the centre of Hexhamshire life for generations, hosting community groups, dances, classes, weddings, parties – the list is endless.

 Post code: The full address of the Hall is Leazes Lane, Steel, Hexham NE47 0HB

 Councillor Colin Horncastle shows off his culinary skills!
-During the interval of an Evening of Entertainment on Saturday 18 February 2017 organised by the Leek Club and the WI, County Councillor Colin Horncastle performed the official opening of the new kitchen; dressed in a chef’s outfit he demonstrated to the audience his culinary expertise!
+During the interval of an Evening of Entertainment on Saturday 18 February 2017 organised by the Leek Club and the WI, County Councillor Colin Horncastle performed the official opening of the new kitchen; dressed in a chef’s outfit he demonstrated his culinary expertise to the audience!

 The kitchen, designed to comply with hygiene regulations, has been completed at a cost of £17,400.
 We hope it will serve the needs of the community for many years to come.